ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ## Single Use

 The Single Use (SU) algorithm is based on composing multiple traditional JWS values into a single JWP proof value.
 It enables a very simple form of selective disclosure without requiring any advanced cryptographic techniques.
-It does not support unlinkability if the same JWP is presented multiple times, therefore when privacy is required the prover must be able to interact with the signer again to receive new single-use JWPs (dynamically or in batches).
+It does not support unlinkability if the same JWP is presented multiple times, therefore when privacy is required the holder must be able to interact with the issuer again to receive new single-use JWPs (dynamically or in batches).

 ### Holder Setup